HughP/dnj-corpus/Language-Bigrams/fra-james-bigramed/Readme.md

 3. As if it were typed with Trans-Mande.
 4. As if it were typed with AFU keyboard for MacOS.
 `É` is not on AWERTY.
 So it was fudged as `Eé`.

+Dan text should be run on Mande, and AFU